So Here We Are / Positive Tension

 "So Here We Are" and "Positive Tension" are two songs by English rock band Bloc Party from their 2005 debut album, Silent Alarm.
 The songs were released as a double A-side single in the United Kingdom and peaked at number five on the UK Singles Chart, becoming their highest-charting single at the time.
 The song also reached number 31 in Ireland.
 The UK 7-inch vinyl release contains "The Marshals Are Dead" instead of "Positive Tension".

+Music video

+There are two music videos for So Here We Are.
+The original was released in 2005 and features the band members in various autumn and urban scenes, often seen lying on the ground.
+As of 2026, the video has over 6 million views, making it one of the band's most popular videos.

+The second music video was released in 2023 and was created in collaboration with British telecom brand EE Limited.
+It is taken from one of the brand's commercials.